Lorraine Bracco: Personal life

-Bracco has been married and divorced twice.

-She married Frenchman Daniel Guerard in 1979; they divorced in 1982.
+Bracco married Frenchman Daniel Guerard in 1979; they divorced in 1982.
 They have one daughter, actress Margaux Guerard.

-She was in a 12-year relationship with actor Harvey Keitel, whom she met while living in Paris.
+Bracco was in a 12-year relationship with actor Harvey Keitel, whom she met while living in Paris.
 They have one daughter, Stella Keitel (born 1985).
 Bracco and Keitel fought a lengthy custody battle over Stella, resulting in Bracco's depression and $2 million in legal fees.

 Bracco's second marriage was to actor Edward James Olmos in 1994; they divorced in 2002.

 Bracco is a practitioner of Shotokan Karate.
-In 2015, she wrote a self-help book, To the Fullest: The Clean Up Your Act Plan to Lose Weight, Rejuvenate, and Be the Best You Can Be.
+In 2015, she wrote a self help book, To the Fullest: The Clean Up Your Act Plan to Lose Weight, Rejuvenate, and Be the Best You Can Be.